Re-envisioning Main Street Project

 Funding Sources: Federal Grant, City of Madison Bond, and City of Madison Redevelopment Commission

-Designers: Jacobi, Toombs, and Lanz Engineers and Ratio
+Designers: Jacobi, Toombs, and Lanz Engineers-Prime AE and Ratio

 Contractor: Not yet bid.